toedter/spring-ai-mcp-demos/README.md

         ./gradlew bootRun
         ```
       - The movie demo server will start on `http://localhost:8080`.
-      - Ask Movie-Related Questions in Claude Desktop**

-      - In Claude Desktop, after starting the MCP server, you can ask questions like:
+      - In Claude Desktop you can now ask questions like:
-          - `From which movies is Kai's favorite quote?`
           - `List all movies directed by Quentin Tarantino.`
+          - `Which movies directed by Christopher Nolan are in the top ten?`

 ## License